 Why You Should Consider Getting The Search Conducted By A Research Firm/Attorney?

-Going the DIY way sounds amazing, but it has its own set of cons.
-It can never be said confidently that no prior art went unsearched, as the search needs skills, training, and practice.
-Any prior art, if missed, could lead to the rejection of the patent application or termination of the granted patent at a later stage.
+Going the DIY route sounds amazing, but it comes with its own set of cons.
+It can never be confidently said that no prior art went unsearched, as searching requires skills, training, and practice.
+Any prior art missed could lead to rejection of the patent application or to termination of the granted patent at a later stage.

 Hence, it becomes paramount that the task is assigned to professionals who know their way in the business – aka conducting a comprehensive search.
-It is also extremely important to choose the right firm to do the job, whose mission is to help you with your end goal and not just take up a search as a vending machine approach.
-In other words, you should be looking for a service partner and not a vendor to carry out your search to get the best results.
+It is also extremely important to choose the right firm to do the job, whose mission is to help you achieve your end goal and not just treat it as a vending machine approach.
+In other words, you should be looking for a service partner, not a vendor, to conduct your search and achieve the best results.

 Here are some of our helpful guides that can help you out here: